james-e-kelly/sound-bakery/README.md

 ## Getting Started

-Looking to get started instantly?
+Looking for binaries?
 Check out the [releases](https://github.com/KarateKidzz/sound-bakery/releases) page for prebuilt binaries and source code.
+Otherwise, see how to build from source.

 ### Prerequisites
 Ensure the following are installed: